dorukalan7/FDA-App/README.md

-# 🧪 FDA App - Flutter ile Gelişmiş Ürün Bilgi Arama Uygulaması
+# 🧪 FDA App - Flutter-Based Advanced Product Information Search Application

-Bu proje, **Flutter** kullanılarak geliştirilmiş bir mobil uygulamadır ve kullanıcıların **FDA (Food and Drug Administration)** veritabanında bulunan ürünleri (ilaç, gıda vb.) kolaylıkla arayıp görüntülemesini sağlar.
-Uygulama modern bir kullanıcı arayüzü, güçlü API entegrasyonu, gelişmiş arama sistemi ve lokal veri saklama özellikleriyle donatılmıştır.
+This project is a mobile application developed using Flutter that allows users to easily search and view products (such as drugs, food, etc.) available in the FDA (Food and Drug Administration) database.
+The app features a modern user interface, strong API integration, an advanced search system, and local data storage capabilities.

 ---

-## 🎥 Demo Videosu
+## 🎥 Demo Video

-📺 Uygulamanın canlı tanıtımı için aşağıdaki bağlantıya göz atabilirsiniz:
+📺 You can watch the live demo of the application via the link below:

 [![YouTube Video](https://img.youtube.com/vi/iDCO0zlIvoQ/0.jpg)](https://www.youtube.com/watch?v=iDCO0zlIvoQ)

 ---

-## 🚀 Özellikler
+## 🚀 Features

-- 🔍 **Gelişmiş Arama Sistemi**
+- 🔍 **Advanced Search System**
-  Ürün adına, firmaya veya etkin maddeye göre detaylı arama yapabilirsiniz.
-Veriler, canlı olarak FDA API üzerinden çekilir.
+  Perform detailed searches by product name, company, or active ingredient.
+The data is fetched live from the FDA API.

-- 🧩 **Enum Kullanımı**
+- 🧩 **Enum Usage**
-  Kod içinde sabit değerler için `enum` yapısı kullanılarak okunabilirlik ve sürdürülebilirlik artırılmıştır.
+  `Enum` structures are used in the code for constant values to improve readability and maintainability.

-- 💾 **SharedPreferences ile Lokal Veri Saklama**
+- 💾 **Local Data Storage with SharedPreferences**
-  Son arama terimleri, kullanıcı tercihleri ve favoriler gibi bilgiler cihazda güvenli bir şekilde saklanır.
+  Stores recent search terms, user preferences, and favorites securely on the device.

 - 🎨 **Modern UI / UX**
-  Temiz, şık ve mobil uyumlu arayüz ile yüksek kullanıcı deneyimi sunar.
+  Offers a clean, stylish, and mobile-friendly interface for a high-quality user experience.

-- 📡 **FDA API Entegrasyonu**
+- 📡 **FDA API Integration**
-  Resmi FDA açık verileri REST API ile uygulamaya entegre edilmiştir.
+  Official FDA open data is integrated into the app via REST API.

-- ⚙️ **Kolay Kurulum ve Kullanım**
+- ⚙️ **Easy Setup and Usage**
-  Flutter geliştiricileri için kolay kurulum ve anlaşılır yapı.
+  Designed with a clear structure and easy setup process for Flutter developers.